denis911/deploying-onnx-model-with-kubernetes-locally-and-autoscaling/README.md

 Run the service:

+(cd service first... then check if win firewall is NOT blocking it...)

 `
 uv run uvicorn app:app --host 0.0.0.0 --port 8080 --reload
 `

-Open http://localhost:8080/docs to see the API documentation.
+Open http://localhost:8080/docs to see the Swagger UI API documentation.

+Then run the test:

+`
+uv run python test.py
+`

+You should see predictions for the clothing item.